open-contracting/deploy/docs/maintain/databases.rst

           USERNAME:
             password: "PASSWORD"

 #.
-Add the user to groups.
-The groups are:
+Assign the user to groups.
+For example, the ``kingfisher-process`` target has the groups:

    read_kingfisher_process
      ``SELECT`` on all tables in schema ``public``